jrab89/number_theory_talk/slides.md

 ```

 ???
-A branch of mathematics that deals with the natural numbers,
+Number Theory is a branch of mathematics that deals with the natural numbers.
-the non-negative integers, that's 0 to positive infinity.
+The natural numbers are the non-negative integers, so they include 0 to positive infinity.
 So 0 to positive infinity?
 That's still a lot of numbers and doesn't really narrow down what we're talking about.

 ---